hubbubca/nlspies/README.md

 nlspies
 =======

 A skeleton of nlapi function calls and nlobj objects.
+Usefull for testing.